kayartaya-vinod/spring-cloud-kafka-sandbox/Readme.md

 # Spring cloud stream + kafka binder

-Download `Apache Kafka` from here: https://kafka.apache.org/downloads
+* Download `Apache Kafka` from here: https://kafka.apache.org/downloads
+* Unzip the downloaded to zip file
+* Open a terminal (command prompt in Windows) and `cd` into Kafka's home directory
+* You may issue the following commands in different terminals, as zookeeper and kafka are servers

 ### Step #1: Start zookeeper server at port 2181